Editorial Policies and Publication Ethics

 Retraction will be issued by an editor upon several conditions: severe plagiarism, multiple publications, data fabrication, unreliable or faulty findings, and other harmful practices.

 DUTIES OF EDITORS

 As a publisher we take all reasonable steps to ensure the quality of the published papers.
 Editors' decisions to accept or reject a paper for publication are based only on the paper's importance, originality and clarity, and the study's relevance to the remit of the journal.
 For this reason all papers are peer reviewed.
 All authors may appeal against Editorial decisions by response to the referees with authors' arguments and explanations.
 Editors accept resubmissions only when serious problems in paper are solved and paper is revised according to Referees' suggestions.
 In case of misconduct, conflicts of interest and plagiarism we follow the procedures stated in the COPE flowchart on complaints.
 Editorial Board members and Reviewers do not take any part in any financial decisions.

-Editor-in-Chief evaluates manuscripts for their intellectual content without regard to the nature of the authors or the host institution including race, gender, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+The Editors evaluate manuscripts for their intellectual content without regard to the nature of the authors or the host institution including race, gender, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 Disclosure and conflicts of interest

 Unpublished materials disclosed in a submitted paper will not be used in the own research of the members of the Editorial Board without the express written consent of the author.